 He has deep roots in California.
 He attended Ojai Valley School and Crossroads in Santa Monica before heading to UC Berkeley, where he earned a degree in history.
 After graduating, Laz spent 12 years living abroad, working as a journalist in Athens, Bangkok and Tokyo.
 He then covered business and technology for Wired and the San Francisco Chronicle before returning to the Southland.

-His work has earned two National Headliner Awards and multiple honors from the Society of Professional Journalists.
+His work has earned an Emmy, a Golden Mike, two National Headliner Awards and multiple honors from the Society of Professional Journalists.
 He was named Journalist of the Year by the Consumer Federation of California.

 But Laz likes to say that the real prize is helping people deal with problems when no one else is able to step up.